 If I look back to 2001, when I was in my early 20’s and living in the same city Justin Trudeau was, if someone had shown up at a Halloween party I was attending wearing blackface as part of, say, a Jackson Five costume, I would have thought that person was just going full-out getting into costume, and not given it a second thought.

 Would I consider that okay now?
 No. Looking through the lens I have now, I see why it’s offensive.
-From the lens I had then, I would’ve had no idea.
+From the lens I had then, I would’ve had no idea, although I certainly would have considered dressing up as a generic “black person” to be offensive.
 Does that mean I was racist then?
 I don’t think so.
 Was I clueless?
 Sure.
 Was I clueless because of my white privilege?
 Probably.

 But cluelessness without any exposure to corrective information doesn’t make someone racist.
 On the other hand, receiving corrective information and then choosing to ignore it is probably a fairly good indicator of racism.

 What seems less clear to me is the idea of cultural appropriation as it pertains to Halloween costumes.
-I’m really not sure how much my views on this are shaped by the privilege of being a member of the dominant culture, and also by my perspective that going too far with political correctness doesn’t end up sending the positive message that it’s supposed to, and if anything may weaken it.
+I’m really not sure how much my views on this are shaped by the privilege of being a member of the dominant culture, and also by my perspective that going too far with political correctness doesn’t end up sending the positive message that it’s supposed to and, if anything, it may weaken it.

 My feeling on it is this – Halloween costumes are all about caricature, and pretending to be someone you’re not for one night.
 There’s often a twist of ridiculous, along with a hearty helping of offensiveness.
 Whether it’s as simple as the sexy nurse or nun, or a more extreme example like the “mental patient” in a straightjacket, Halloween often involves taking extreme stereotypes and then ratcheting up the extremeness to whole new levels.